DynProInc/Conversational-Query-Engine/FRESH_INSTALLATION_GUIDE.md

 3. Start the application with RAG functionality enabled
 4. Configure the application to connect to Milvus using the service name `milvus-standalone`

 > **Note**: The first build may take 30-40 minutes depending on your internet connection and machine performance.
+The system will download large language model files for the reranker during the first startup.

 ## Step 4: Verify the Installation